tinted-theming/home/builder.md

     base0E: "eeeeee"
     base0F: "ffffff"

+When scheme is loaded from a legacy scheme file, the following changes apply:

+- `system` will be inferred to be either `base16` or `base24` depending on which bases are provided.
-- Hexadecimal color values may optionally be preceded by a "#".
+- all color values MUST be in HTML hex format and MAY be preceded by a "#".
-- Hexadecimal color values are case insensitive.
+- the `palette` children MUST all be top-level keys, there MUST NOT be a `palette` key.
+- the scheme name MUST be specified using `scheme`, not `name`.

 </details>

-### Template Repository
+### Template Config

-Each template repository MUST have a templates folder containing a config.yaml and any needed mustache template files.
+In order to be built using a standard builder, each template repository MUST have a templates folder containing a config.yaml and any referenced mustache template files.

 - `/templates/*.mustache` - A template file (there may be more than one of these)
 - `/templates/config.yaml` - A template configuration file